-The Company's potential range of loss in the Douglas, Clay, Putney, Tullo, Ward and Calloway cases is between \$0 and \$15,967 in the aggregate, plus accrued interest and legal fees.
+The Company's potential range of loss in the Douglas, Clay, Putney, Tullo, Ward and Calloway cases is between \$0 and \$15,480 in the aggregate, plus accrued interest and legal fees.
 In determining the range of loss, the Company considers potential settlements as well as future appellate relief.
-Except as disclosed elsewhere in this note, the Company is unable to determine a range of loss related to the remaining Engle progeny cases.
+Except as disclosed elsewhere in this Note 5, the Company is unable to determine a range of loss related to the remaining Engle progeny cases.
 No amounts have been expensed or accrued in the accompanying consolidated financial statements for these cases.
-The Company previously accrued \$156, plus related legal fees and interest, for the Campbell case.
-In April 2012, Liggett satisfied the Campbell judgment after the United States Supreme Court denied review.
-For further information on the Engle case and on Engle progeny cases, see "Class Actions - Engle Case," below.
+However, as cases proceed through the appellate process, the Company will consider accruals on a case-by-case basis if an unfavorable outcome becomes probable and the amount can be reasonably estimated.